-While numbers in temporary accommodation are historically low, the length of time some households stay in this accommodation is far longer than we would want.
-At a snap-shot in October 2020, 54 (61%) out of the 88 households in accommodation at that time had lived in temporary accommodation for over 6 months, and 27 over 12 months.
+The length of time some households stay in this accommodation is far longer than we would want.
+At a snap-shot in June 2022, 56 (54%) out of the 103 households in accommodation at that time had lived in temporary accommodation for over 6 months, and 38 (37%) of these 56 households had been in temporary accommodation over 12 months.
 We want to prevent unnecessarily long stays in temporary accommodation from happening in the future.

+We do however continue to have a better per capita temporary accommodation rates than our peer group of urban authorities (see chapter 5.4).
 Despite the success with our approach to temporary accommodation we believe we need to do more to both keep the number in temporary accommodation as low as possible and to reduce the time households spend in temporary accommodation.
 A range of different research carried out over the last decade shows that stays in interim or temporary accommodation have detrimental effects on households, and in particularly on children.
 Being uncertain of the future of their housing situation, living in a place that can't really be called a "home", have negative effects on mental and physical health, education, and ultimate life chances (various sources; The Impact of Homelessness of Health, LGA 2017; Sick and Tired - The Impact of Temporary Accommodation on the Health of Homeless Families, Shelter 2004; Bad Housing Leads to Bad Health - Time for a joined up approach in greater Manchester, January 2018; The Impact of homelessness on babies and their families, NSPCC), and it is therefore imperative that we keep numbers in temporary accommodation as low as possible and stays as short as possible.

-In addition to the challenges in relation to numbers and length of stay, we have also seen a change to the type of households we are placing in temporary accommodation since the introduction of the HRA that presents further challenges.
-The new legislation has driven an increase in single households in our temporary accommodation and a large proportion of these singles have multiple support needs and require a high level of support to manage independently in their accommodation.
+In addition to the challenges in relation to numbers and length of stay, we have also seen a change in the type of households we are placing in temporary accommodation since the introduction of the HRA that presents further challenges.
+The new legislation has driven an increase in single households placed into our temporary accommodation and a large proportion of these singles have multiple support needs and require a high level of support to manage independently in their accommodation.
 This presents a number of challenges to us, both in relation to the kinds of support we and other agencies need to put in place for this cohort and also the kind of accommodation that we have available.
-If we are successful in future years in bringing down numbers in temporary accommodation further, and continue to see more demand from singles over other large households, this will also create the need to review the profile of temporary accommodation housing stock, as demand for larger size units drops.
+If we are successful in future years in bringing down numbers in temporary accommodation further, and continue to see more demand from singles over other larger households, this will also create the need to review the profile of temporary accommodation housing stock, as demand for larger size units drops.